Christine-97/PowerBI/README.md

 <li>The table name isn't a reserved word that's used by DAX.
 All DAX function names and operators are reserved words.
 Date is a DAX function name, which explains why, when you are referencing a table named Date, that you must enclose it within single quotation marks.</li>
 </ul>

+<h3>Column references</h3>

+When you reference a column in a formula, the column name must be enclosed within square brackets.

+A table but not necessarily unique within the model, you can disambiguate the column reference by preceding it with its table name.
+Disambiguated column is known as a fully qualified column.
+Some DAX functions require passing in fully qualified columns.